GilaCMS/docs/source/install.md

 - Apache 2/ Nginx server
 - MySQL / MariaDB server
-- PHP 7.2+ with the following extensions *mysqli, zip, mysqlnd, json, gd, xml* and *mod_rewrite* enabled
+- PHP 7.4+ with the following extensions *mysqli, mbstring, mysqlnd, json, gd, xml* and *mod_rewrite* enabled

 First unzip gila in a public html folder e.g */var/www/html/gila* and make sure that the folder is writable from the application.